dhtaxonomy/TaDiRAH/reference/activities.md

 visualization
 -------------
-"visualization" refers to activities which serve to summarise and present in a graphical form, and to use such graphical forms analytically, that is to detect patterns, structures, or points of interest in the underlying data.
+"visualization" refers to activities which serve to summarize and present in a graphical form, and to use such graphical forms analytically, that is to detect patterns, structures, or points of interest in the underlying data.
 Virtually any kind of data can be visualized, and the forms of visualizations can be images, maps, timelines, graphs, or tables, and the like.
 Relevant techniques include "plotting" and "mapping".

 5 - interpretation
 ==================
-Interpretation is the activity of ascribing meaning to phenomena observed in Analysis.
+Interpretation is the activity of ascribing meaning to phenomena observed in "analysis".
 Therefore, interpretation usually follows analysis, although it could also be considered that interpretation defines the hermeneutic perspective of any method of analysis.

 contextualizing
 ---------------